YahooArchive/mojito-pipeline/README.md

 	}
 	```

-The "hello" specs specify that the `PipelineFrame` mojit should be used for the "/hello" route.
-This mojit has one child of mojit type `Root`, which only specifies "hello" as a child under its `children` map (see [Configuration](#configuration)).
+The "hello-page" route specifies that the "hello" application specs should be used for the "/hello" path.
+The specs refer to the `PipelineFrame` mojit, which has one child of mojit type `Root`, which only specifies `hello` as a child under its `children` map (see [Configuration](#configuration)).

 2. Create two mojits, `Root` and `Hello`.